 Adults: IDR 7,000

-From Tanah Abang: Go to Platform 3 or 5 and take the Yellow Line heading to Manggarai.
-From here, go to Platform 3 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini Station.
-Then walk for 13 minutes to the northwest.
+From Tanah Abang go to platform 3 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai, go to platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini and take a 13 minutes to the northwest.

-From Sudirman: Go to Platform 2 and take the Yellow Line heading to Manggarai.
-Once there, go to Platform 3 and take the Red Line or Blue Line heading to Jakarta Kota, and stop at Cikini Station.
-From there, take a 13-minute walk to the northwest direction.
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai, go to platform 3/5 and take the Red Line or Blue Line heading to Jakarta Kota and stop at Cikini and take a 13 minutes to the northwest.

 For a map illustration, click here, or see the map below.